 A Comparison of Flat Tax States

 Tax concepts are rarely black and white, and specific rules can differ among the states that have adopted a flat tax system.

-- Indiana: The flat tax rate actually dropped a little here in 2017, from 3.3 percent to 3.23 percent.
-It might be a miniscule difference, but every little bit helps.
+- Indiana - 3.23%: The rate actually dropped a little here in 2017 from 3.3%.
 Personal exemptions are modest, just $1,000 if you're a single taxpayer up to $1,500 for each of your dependents and $2,000 for married couples who file jointly.